veeneck/ColwichHSO/content/forms/member.md

 ---
 title: Colwich HSO Membership 🗳
-description: Fill out this form to register as a HSO member.
+description: Fill out this form to register as an active HSO member.
 type: forms
 date: 2022-06-03 14:59:46 +0000
 url: "/membership"
 fullUrl: "https://colwichhso.com/membership"
-subtitle: HSO Membership
+subtitle: Active HSO Membership
-shoutout: Add your name to the list of HSO members 🗳
+shoutout: Add your name to the list of active HSO members 🗳
-overview: Fill out the form below to register as a HSO member, and be included on communications related to voting and volunteering.
+overview: Fill out the form below to register as an active HSO member, which includes you on communications related to voting and volunteering.
 faq_category: membership
 modules:
 - modules/common/faq.md